 To improve your site's accessibility, here are a few tips:

 1. Choose the right template.
-We've created strikingly beautiful templates that are accessible and fit for your needs.
+We've created strikingly beautiful templates that are accessible and fit your needs.
 You can choose your template from our Discover Page.

 | Pro Tip!
-JAWS, a popular screen reader, puts a limit on image descriptions to 125 characters.
+JAWS, a popular screen reader, limits image descriptions at 125 characters.
 Keep it short and simple!

 3. Use clear and easy-to-read fonts.
 Fonts play a critical part in your overall website design.
 We have several fonts available for you to choose from.
 While some fonts are more legible than others, pick one that doesn't compromise your style.

 | Pro Tip!
-Use text blocks to content, instead of adding text on your images.
+Use text blocks to create content, instead of adding text to your images.